Plaridel, Bulacan: History

-Notable families from Plaridel include the Vergel de Dios family (originally from Baliuag and that donated the public market of the town), the Garcías, the Buhains, and San Diegos.

 Geography

+With the continuous expansion of Metro Manila, Plaridel is part of Manila's built-up area which reaches San Ildefonso, Bulacan at its northernmost part.

+Plaridel is 18 km from Malolos, 41 km from Manila, and 7 km from Guiguinto.

 Barangays

-Plaridel is divided into 19 barangays.
+Plaridel is divided into 19 barangays, as shown in the matrix below.
 In 1954, sitio Mayamot in Barrio Banga was changed to Bagong Silang while a sitio in the eastern part of barrio Tabang, called Bagong Silang, was created.
+These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+All are elected every three years.
+Each barangay consist of 7 puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Plaridel, Bulacan, was 114,432 people, with a density of sigfig 114,432/32.44.